 It’s always a shock when reviewing the results of LIMS surveys that ask whether the lab instruments have been interfaced to the LIMS.
 One would expect that practically all LIMS implementations would have interfaced the instruments, right?
 Well it turns out that a large percentage of LIMS implementations have not interfaced the lab instruments to the system.
 Why not?
 The answers vary but include:

-All of these reasons for not interfacing the instruments to the LIMS may seem reasonable to the LIMS owners, but there are overwhelming reasons to interface every instrument in your laboratory to your LIMS that can be.
+All of these reasons for not interfacing the instruments to the LIMS may seem reasonable to the LIMS owners, but there are overwhelming reasons to interface every instrument in your laboratory to your LIMS that can be reasonable.
 But before we get too far into this, let’s explore the types of instruments that can be interfaced to a LIMS.

 Instruments to be interfaced to a LIMS fall into three major categories: